-Advocated for a single-payer health-care plan, public campaign financing, more rigid gun control laws and immediately removing U.S. troops from Afghanistan
+- Advocated for a single-payer health-care plan, public campaign financing, more rigid gun control laws and immediately removing U.S. troops from Afghanistan

-Called for reducing the Department of Defense budget
+- Called for reducing the Department of Defense budget

 - Backed by Minnesota Democrats Governor Mark Dayton, Senator Amy Klobuchar, Senator Al Franken and former Vice President Walter Mondale

 Since taking back the 8th District from a Tea Party Republican in 2014, Nolan has continued his advocacy for working families, farmers, small businesses and rural communities.